Enjoy fascinating programming from the comfort of home!

 The John L. Wehle Gallery offers a variety of virtual programming throughout the year, and we’re excited to share that some virtual programs are now available for purchase through the Online Museum Store!

-Keep scrolling to explore our current virtual programs available for purchase.
+Keep scrolling to explore our current virtual programs available for purchase in 2025!

-Session 1 (1790-1839) covers: how Westerners got dressed from 1790-1839, scaffolding underwear for men and women), fabric in early America, revolution, Democracy, and the new “American style,” defining silhouettes of these specific decades, the Great Male Renunciation, mourning dress, and so much more.
+Module 1 (1790 – 1819) covers: how Westerners got dressed from 1790 – 1819, scaffolding, underwear for men and women, fabric in early America, revolution, Democracy, and the new “American style”, defining silhouettes of these specific decades, the Great Male Renunciation, mourning dress, and so much more.

 Program length: 2 hours